verekia/js-stack-from-scratch/tutorial/04-webpack-react-hmr/README.md

 ### Tasks update

-In development mode, we are going to use `webpack-dev-server` to take advantage of hot module reloading, and in production we'll simply use `webpack` to generate bundles.
+In development mode, we are going to use `webpack-dev-server` to take advantage of Hot Module Reloading (later in this chapter), and in production we'll simply use `webpack` to generate bundles.
 In both cases, the `--progress` flag is useful to display additional information when Webpack is compiling your files.
 In production, we'll also pass the `-p` flag to `webpack` to minify our code, and the `NODE_ENV` variable set to `production`.

 Let's update our `scripts` to implement all this, and improve some other tasks as well: